pookjw/BackOn/README.md

 # About DevSettings

 BackOn has DevSettings, which simulates the BackOn’s functions.
-You can open this function (DevSettings) with these two methods.
+You can open this function (DevSettings) with this methods.

 >- Enter ```ods``` command on BackOn.

->- Excute BackOn by this command : ```$ backon -ods```

 (```ods``` is abbreviation of ‘open DevSettings.')